AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-04-12-Hicetnunc.xyz-and-NFTs-on-the-Tezos-Blockchain-~-What's-new ~-April-2021-Update.md

 <p>If you're still confused about how to mint NFTs on hicetnunc.xyz then this Video series should clear up all remaining uncertainties:</p>
 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">Celebrating more than 10K minted objects on <a href="https://twitter.com/hicetnunc2000?ref_src=twsrc%5Etfw">@hicetnunc2000</a> with three video tutorials on how to get started creating <a href="https://twitter.com/hashtag/NFTs?src=hash&amp;ref_src=twsrc%5Etfw">#NFTs</a> on the platform🤍<br>Thanks to <a href="https://twitter.com/presstube?ref_src=twsrc%5Etfw">@presstube</a> for the video tutorials👇🤖<br> <br>1/ Set up a <a href="https://twitter.com/tezos?ref_src=twsrc%5Etfw">@tezos</a> wallet with <a href="https://twitter.com/TempleWallet?ref_src=twsrc%5Etfw">@TempleWallet</a> and apply for some tez w/ <a href="https://twitter.com/tezosnftfaucet?ref_src=twsrc%5Etfw">@tezosnftfaucet</a> <a href="https://t.co/64zGXQCTEQ">pic.twitter.com/64zGXQCTEQ</a></p>&mdash; verticalcryptoart (@verticalcrypto) <a href="https://twitter.com/verticalcrypto/status/1374349022245359627?ref_src=twsrc%5Etfw">March 23, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 <p></p>
+<p>Alternatively you can read up on it in my tutorial <a href='https://gorillasun.de/blog/Getting-started-with-Tezos-and-minting-on-hicetnunc.xyz'>here</a></p>

 <p>Another change that I noticed just now, is that it now neatly arranges your creations</p>

 <h2><a name='Secondary'>The Secondary Market</a></h2>
-<p>On the topic of royalties, you can now not only collect, but also re-sell previously acquired OBJKTs in your collection!
+<p>You can now not only collect, but also re-sell previously acquired OBJKTs in your collection!
 This feature was rolled out quietly throughout the month an had some issues at first.
 The UI worked in such a manner that if someone were to offer up an NFT for sale that they've collected, while the original creator still had remaining editions of said NFT up for sale, they would essentially supersede the original creator with their offer, since the 'click to collect' button would have to be shared.
-This was problematic, because if someone were to re-sell 1 edition of an NFT for 200tez, whereas the original creator still had dozens of the same NFT up for sale at a much lower price, these would then essentially be blocked until someone bought the NFT offered for 200tez.</p>
+This was problematic, because if someone were to re-sell 1 edition of an NFT for 100tez, when the original creator still had dozens of the same NFT up for sale at a much lower price, these would then essentially be blocked until someone bought the NFT offered for 100tez.</p>

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">Some people might not have realized it yet: the secondary market on <a href="https://twitter.com/hicetnunc2000?ref_src=twsrc%5Etfw">@hicetnunc2000</a> is open now.<br><br>Yes, you can sell any NFT you collected.
 The only problem is that the UI has not noticed that yet.<br><br>So if the first number before the &quot;/&quot; is &gt; 0, try clicking &quot;not for sale&quot;. <a href="https://t.co/lY9pr6UsvU">pic.twitter.com/lY9pr6UsvU</a></p>&mdash; Mario Klingemann (@quasimondo) <a href="https://twitter.com/quasimondo/status/1376098068425289730?ref_src=twsrc%5Etfw">March 28, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <p>This button introduced another problem, that caused a number of users quite the frustration.
 If an NFT were to sell all of it's remaining editions, the button would show 'not for sale'.
 This, however, didn't mean that the button was not able to be clicked. </p>

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">Yes, i&#39;ll wait a bit before swapping, I just gave 20tez to someone who took 31 of my early freebies</p>&mdash; Patrick Tresset etc. (@patricktresset) <a href="https://twitter.com/patricktresset/status/1376163365312200706?ref_src=twsrc%5Etfw">March 28, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>